Bulbs for Every Season

 Crocuses, Dahlias, Nerines and Cyclamen come into flower in the Autumn providing that little touch of newcolour as the Summer plants are dying back.
 Nerines ( pink flowers in late Autumn) are popular and we are frequently asked about them later in the year when the bulbs are out of stock.
 This year we offer pot grown Nerines ready to plant.

 Everyone knows that Winter is the time for Snowdrops, but Winter is also the time for another type of Cyclamen and for Winter Aconite.

-As a rule of thumb, Spring-flowering varieties are planted from early Autumn, Summer-flowering bulbs from early Spring and Autumn-flowering types from late Spring.
+Bulbs - as a rule of thumb, Spring-flowering varieties are planted from early Autumn, Summer-flowering bulbs from early Spring and Autumn-flowering types from late Spring.
 However, this depends on their hardiness so always check for guidance on the packaging or ask for advice in the garden centre.

 We have a great selection of bulbs to choose from - come in and have a look.
-Our friendly, knowledgeable staff will be able to point you in the right direction if you need some advice or help with selecting the right ones for your garden.
+Our friendly, knowledgeable colleagues will be able to point you in the right direction if you need some advice or help with selecting the right ones for your garden.